manish-garodia/manish-garodia/common/initialize-environment/initialize-environment.md

 In this lab we will review and startup all components required to successfully run this workshop.

-*Estimated Lab Time:* 10 Minutes.
+Estimated Time: 10 Minutes

 ### Objectives
 - Initialize the workshop environment.

 ### Prerequisites
-This lab assumes you have:
+This lab assumes you have -
 - A Free Tier, Paid or LiveLabs Oracle Cloud account
 - SSH Private Key to access the host via SSH (*Free-tier* and *Paid Tenants* only)
-- You have completed:
+- You have completed -
     - Lab: Generate SSH Keys (*Free-tier* and *Paid Tenants* only)
     - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
-    - Lab: Environment Setup
+    - Lab: Setup Compute Instance

-## Task 1: Validate That Required Processes are Up and Running.
+## Task 1: Validate That Required Processes are Up and Running
 1. Now with access to your remote desktop session, proceed as indicated below to validate your environment before you start executing the subsequent labs.
 The following Processes should be up and running:

     - Database Listeners